hotwheelsandhighheels/getbrain/About.md

 ---
 # About

-### Solicitations
+### The Wheel: Solicitation & Submissions
-Because I am one person and a poet and have financial anxiety, I will not be accepting unsolicited submissions.
-Most importantly, I'd like to be able to pay my writers even if all I can give is an andrew jackson.
+Because I am one person and a poet and am committed to paying my writers, I will mainly be reaching out instead of expecting submissions.

 That said, if you fit the vibe _crash into me_.